RonanAlmeida/StudentAdminSystem/README.md

-# 📚 Student Administrative System
+# 📚 Student Admin System
 Windows App that allows an allows teachers to edit, add & delete student information within a classroom.
 Connected through an Access Database which utilizes varying SQL queries to alter and track student data.